 - Shop around – ask for a discount because you have a dog or you work from home; there are many things that can help lower your premiums.

 How to protect yourself in the event you need to make an insurance claim:

-- Take photos of items and receipts and store them in the cloud or many companies have phone apps to keep a record of your insured belongings
+- Take photos of items and receipts and store them in the cloud.
+Many companies also have phone apps to keep a record of your insured belongings.

-- Check your policy covers risk in your area, so if you live in a flood zone or bushfire area, does your policy includes or specify that?
+- Check your policy covers risk in your area.
+If you live in a flood zone or bushfire area, does your policy include or specify that?

-- You should regularly update your policy as you have new items or circumstances change
+- Regularly update your policy as you have new items or your circumstances change.

 If you are a tenant in a rental home, some items might be covered by your landlord’s insurance.
 Contact the tenants authority in your state for clarification.